Jenna and Chris

 Everyone else

-And the rest of you.
-The photographers and cooks and bartenders and drivers and house cleaners who made each event run.
+We are so grateful for everyone who volunteered their time and energy in ways big and small to make each event happen.
 The family members who flew in from across oceans.
 The friends who came to one event, or two, or four, or all of them.
 The ones who couldn't make it but sent the message.
 The chosen family.

 This year happened because of all of you.
 Thank you.